Colonial Penn life insurance review 2020

 - Low coverage amounts. $50,000 is the highest coverage amount available under any of the plans.
 Compared to other companies that offer upwards of $5 million, this is quite low.

-- No riders available.
-Most insurers offer riders or policy add-ons to expand coverage to meet your specific needs, but Colonial Penn doesn’t offer these at all.
+- Few riders available.
+Most insurers offer riders or policy add-ons to expand coverage to meet your specific needs, but Colonial Penn doesn’t offer or has limited coverage for families and disabilities.

 - Not all plans are available in all states.
 The Permanent Whole Life Insurance plan is unavailable to residents of Maine, New York and Vermont; term life insurance is unavailable to residents of those same states and Montana.

 - High number of complaints.
-Colonial Penn received a complaint ratio of 2.49 in 2017 as compared to the national median of 1.00.
-A ratio that’s less than one indicates fewer complaints than the national median, while above indicates more.
+Colonial Penn received a complaint ratio of 1.03 in 2018 for life insurance from NAIC, which is the national median of 1.00.

 Colonial Penn reviews and complaints

-CNO Financial Group and its subsidiaries, Colonial Penn included, received a financial strength rating of A- (Excellent) from A.M.
+Colonial Penn’s parent company, CNO Financial Group and its subsidiaries, received a financial strength rating of A- (Excellent) from A.M.
 Best.
-This rating is reflective of Colonial Penn’s projected ability to payout benefits.
+This rating is reflective of Colonial Penn’s projected ability to pay out benefits.

 How does Colonial Penn protect my data?

-Colonial Penn collects your personally identifiable information in order to personalize your visit to its website and to provide you with information you request.
-Colonial Penn will only share your data with third parties when it is necessary to perform services on their behalf.
+Colonial Penn claims it will only collect your personally identifiable information in order to personalize your visit to its website and to provide you with information you request.
+Colonial Penn will only share your data with third parties when it’s necessary to perform services on their behalf.

 - To get a quote, from Colonial Penn’s homepage, select your state from the drop-down menu and click Get Quote.